|

 It took us approximately an hour to get through the busy Saturday morning line-up and another 45 minutes to load the truck by hand.

-For this load I got the truck into the backyard and unloaded directly onto the vegetable garden which saved a ton of work wheelbarrowing it in.
+For this load I got the truck into the backyard and unloaded directly onto the vegetable garden which saved a ton of work wheel barrowing it in from the driveway.

 The following weekend, Sandy and I headed out to the Goulds to gather some peat moss for the garden.
-ATV's have this area mulched up perfectly while warm dry weather of late had it dried out and easy to shovel.
+ATV's have this area of wetland mulched up perfectly while warm dry weather of late had it dried out and was quite easy to shovel.

-We had a further distance to lug this weekend so I took my Pelican slide which worked out very well moving the dried peat moss.
+We had a further distance to lug this weekend so I used my Pelican slide which worked out very well moving the peat moss.

 Just like before, I parked the truck alongside the garden and shoveled the peat moss right on top of the compost.